ABOUT

 Over a 10-year period, Simply Together sold more than $40 million of furniture.

-Beginning in 2005, Jeff put together another design team, which was awarded 2 additional patents.
-The result was a new brand, Simplicity Sofas, which opened in 2007 (in the midst of the Recession) under Jeff’s ownership.
+The result was a new brand, Simplicity Sofas, which opened two years later, in the midst of the Recession, under Jeff’s ownership.

 Over his long career, Jeff acquired a unique overall view of the furniture industry.